top of page

 Managing Occasions: Easter

-Chocolate contains theobromine, an ingredient that is poisonous to both dogs and cats.
-The darker and purer the chocolate, the higher the theobromine concentration—making it especially hazardous.
+Chocolate contains theobromine, which dogs cannot process safely.
+The darker the chocolate, the higher the risk.

 • Raisins